konaendu/vlamax/README.md

 # 7. Macronutrient utilization
 Based on the pyruvate production and lack of pyruvate rate the utilization of fatty acids and carbohydrates can be calculated.
-In this notebook the output unit will be g/h.
+The output unit will be g/h.

 The following calculations consider that 1 mol pyruvate requires 0.5 mol glucose.
-The weight of 1 mol glucose is 162.14 g.
+The weight of 1 mol glycogen is 162.14 g.
 The calculated CarbMax value represents the velocity at which 90 g/h of glucose are combusted.
 Moreover 1L of oxygen produces 4.65 kcal burning fats, whereas 1 kcal has the weight of 9.5g (considering stearate as the main fatty acid used).

 ```java
   const CHO_util = vLass.slice(0, arg_sAT + 400).map(vl => (bw * VolRel) * 60 / 1000 / 2 * 162.14);